 You’ll be taught through seminars, workshops and individual tutorials.
 Teaching and assessment methods may vary for non-history modules.

-A 2:1 honours degree or equivalent in history or another humanities or social science discipline.
+Minimum 2:1 undergraduate honours degree in history or another humanities or social sciences subject.

 Overall IELTS score of 7.0 with a minimum of 6.5 in each component, or equivalent.